The Android Platform Security Model (2023): Implementation

+In the early development of smartphones, protection from apps was largely seen as a security issue.
+The two common approaches being used were requiring that apps be signed by an entity that is vouching for the safety of those apps or prompting the user at runtime for the capabilities that the app needs.
+Since Android is an open platform that allows native code, relying on protection from an external entity was not viable; at the same time, implementations that prompted for every potentially unsafe operation may lead to a large number of confusing prompts to the user and quick user prompt-fatigue.

+Android initially took an alternative approach of using install-time permissions.
+In this model, the user is shown the capabilities that an application will be granted prior to installing it, so they can look holistically at what the app will be able to do on their device and decide if that makes sense for what it claims to be.
+This worked fairly well in the initial mobile world of small, targeted apps: these apps tended to do a very focused thing (such as a contact manager, a game, a music player, etc.) and would stand out if they needed other capabilities that didn't match their functionality.

+Over time, two changes happened: First, mobile applications became increasingly complex with a growing number of secondary features, leading to increasing numbers of install-time permissions for features a particular person may never use, and for which they were not sufficiently equipped to make such a decision at installation time (cf.~\cite{Felt:2012:APU:2335356.2335360,Felt2012HowTA,Roesner_user-drivenaccess,190982}).
+Second, privacy became a growing concern for operating systems, resulting in a smaller set of capabilities revolving around the user's personal information that are of particular interest.

+Privacy changes the user experience with applications from ``Is this app safe for me to install?'' to ``I want to decide what of my personal information this app gets access to based on what I am doing with it.''
+As a result of these changes in application behavior and user needs, Android~6.0 re-arranged its existing raw permissions from a security-oriented organization to privacy-oriented.
+This involved two major changes: (1) demoting pure security permissions to be invisible to the user and used only for auditing of applications; and (2) identifying a small set of types of clearly identifiable user information (such as location, contacts, camera) that the remaining permissions can be organized under and introducing runtime prompts the application must perform when needed for the user to allow that access.

-The second major change in Android permissions was introduced with Android~10 in the form of non-binary, context dependent permissions: in addition to \emph{Allow} and \emph{Deny}, some permissions (particularly location, and starting with Android~11 others like camera and microphone) can now be set to \emph{Allow only while using the app}.
+A further refinement in Android permissions was introduced with Android~10 in the form of non-binary, context dependent permissions: in addition to \emph{Allow} and \emph{Deny}, some permissions (particularly location, and starting with Android~11 others like camera and microphone) can now be set to \emph{Allow only while using the app}.
 This third state only grants the permission when an app is in the foreground, i.e.\ when it either has a visible activity or runs a foreground service with permanent notification~\cite{androidblogpost-location-privacy-2019}.
-Android~11 extended this direction with one-time permissions that form another variant in the context dependent state between unconditional allow and deny.
+Android~11 extended this direction with one-time permissions that are granted until the app loses its foreground state.